Epsilon-Lee/Epsilon-Lee.github.io/_posts/party/2017-9-26-Brief-Notes-on-Neubig's-Tutorial-0~3-Part-B.md

 - **URLs.** Use `[content](url)` to show the effect like [content](url).
 - **Math formula.** This is my favorite, just type `Latex` grammar between dollars `$$ \sum_x x^2 $$` which will show $$ \sum_x x^2 $$.
 Beautiful hah!

+I simple guide to markdown is given here as a Hello! file.

 However, if you want to use [Google Drive](https://drive.google.com/drive/) or other cloud drive to hold your `.md` files.
 You can use [stackedit.io](https://stackedit.io/editor) which is much lightweight and has natural interface with many mainstream cloud drives.

 ![]({{ site.baseurl }}/public/img/party/stackedit.PNG)